 Getting around Anadolu Kavagi and finding the path to Yoros Fort can be a bit confusing.
 So, we’ve included a map to help you find your way around.

-Looking north, were also able to spot the Third Bosphorus Bridge spanning Europe and Asia, and the Black Sea, beyond.
+Looking north, we were also able to spot the Third Bosphorus Bridge spanning Europe and Asia, and the Black Sea, beyond.

 There are a number of restaurants and cafes near the pier and throughout the village, but we opted for Yoros Cafe near the fort, which came highly recommended and offered a stunning view of our route (not to be confused with Yoros Kale Kafe).